MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/environment-strategy-overview.md

 The tenant strategy defines the foundation that a healthy environment strategy builds on.

 A tenant is a logical structure that represents your organization.
 Every cloud service to which an organization subscribes will be associated with the customer's tenant.
 A tenant isn't dedicated to a specific service; it has subscriptions for Microsoft services, such as Exchange, Dynamics 365, Power BI, and Azure.
 Every tenant is given a Microsoft domain, such as `yourorganization.onmicrosoft.com`, but admins can also associate their own custom domains with the tenant.
-You can also federate access to your tenant via your organization's on-premises Azure Active Directory (Azure AD) to enable single sign-on (SSO) across on-premises and cloud services.
+You can also federate access to your tenant via your organization's on-premises Active Directory to enable single sign-on (SSO) across on-premises and cloud services.

 [!INCLUDE [azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]